quantenschaum/proximity2/README.md

 ## Use cases

 This integration is useful to reduce the number of automation rules required when wanting to perform automations based on locations outside a particular zone.
-The [triggers](/getting-started/automation-trigger/ needed when factors such as direction of travel need to be taken into account are much simple with this integration.
+The [triggers](https://www.home-assistant.io/docs/automation/trigger/) needed when factors such as direction of travel need to be taken into account are much simpler with this integration.

 - turn on heating as you approach home
 - turn off heating when more than 5km away from home

 ## Installation

 Copy all files into the `custom_components/proximity2/` dir of your HA installation.